hashicorp/consul-terraform-sync/docs/config.md

 * `description` - `(string: <none>)` The human readable text to describe the service.
 * `name` - `(string: <required>)` Name is the unique name of the task (required).
 A task name must start with a letter or underscore and may contain only letters, digits, underscores, and dashes.
 * `providers` - `(list(string): [])` Providers is the list of provider names the task is dependent on.
 This is used to map [provider configuration](#provider) to the task.
 * `services` - `(list(string): [])` Services is the list of service IDs or logical service names the task executes on.
-Consul NIA monitors the Consul Catalog for changes to these services and triggers the task to run.
+Sync monitors the Consul Catalog for changes to these services and triggers the task to run.
 Any service value not explicitly defined by a `service` block with a matching ID is assumed to be a logical service name in the default namespace (enterprise).
 * `source` - `(string: <required>)` Source is the location the driver uses to fetch dependencies.
 The source format is dependent on the driver.
 For the [Terraform driver](#terraform-driver), the source is the module path (local or remote).
 Read more on [Terraform module source here](https://www.terraform.io/docs/modules/sources.html).
 * `variable_files` - `(list(string): [])` A list of paths to files containing variables for the task.
 For the [Terraform driver](#terraform-driver), these are used as Terraform [variable defintion (`.tfvars`) files](https://www.terraform.io/docs/configuration/variables.html#variable-definitions-tfvars-files) and consists of only variable name assignments.
 The variable assignments must match the corresponding variable declarations available by the Terraform module for the task.
-Consul NIA will generate the intermediate variable declarations to pass as arguments from the auto-generated root module to the task's module.
+Sync will generate the intermediate variable declarations to pass as arguments from the auto-generated root module to the task's module.
 Variables are loaded in the same order as they appear in the order of the files.
 Duplicate variables are overwritten with the later value. *Note: unless specified by the module, configure arguments for providers using [provider blocks](#provider).*
   ```hcl
   address_group = "consul-services"
   tags = [